-It was the middle of December on a Saturday, and after advertising Santa would be visiting the department store, a line of mothers, fathers and children of many ages arrived to go through the typical 'What I want for Christmas' that children have been doing since time immemorial.
+It was the middle of December on an early Saturday morning, and after advertising Santa Claus would be visiting the department store, a line of mothers, fathers and children of many ages arrived to go through the typical ‘What I want for Christmas’ that children have been doing since time immemorial.

 By looking down the line you could see the excitable pre-teens, their condescending older brothers and sisters and whichever parent was taking the time to be in charge.

 Many bets were lost and there would be as many wives as husbands mowing the lawn the next week.
 The older kids wanted to see how real ‘this Santa’ looked compared to their best impressions of the perfect Santa.